simonjvardy/ISS-Tracker/README.md

 ### Project Goals ###

-The **goal** of this project is to build a website which allows Aviation Consultancy LLC to showcase its B2B services to potential business customers.
+The **goal** of this project is to build a website which displays near realtime data of the ISS Space Station in a dashboard format.

-The features on the website will:
+The **features** on the website will:

-- Give business customers more ways to interact with Aviation Consultancy LLC (contact form, social media, phone,  email).
-- Enable the business to showcase their services and key staff members.
+- Show a world map with the continuously updated position of the ISS Space Station overlayed on the map
+- Present statistical data to the user relating to the ISS Space Station in a dashboard layout.
+- Allow users to email comments and new feature requests to the site owners via a contact form.

 I achieve this by:

-- Providing contact details and social media links in the footer section of each page.
+- Proving continuous, near realtime ISS data using REST API requests.
+- Presenting a world map with the current ISS position as a custom map marker.
+- Presenting the ISS data in a clean, modern dashboard design.
 - Providing an option to the customers to submit their contact and request details in a form.
-- Providing a summary of the consultancy services provided by Aviation Consultancy LLC
-- Providing an option to the customers to see staff member biographies and links to social media to find out more.

 ### User Goals ###

-- **Understand** whether the provided services solve their problems or pain points.
+- **Receive** ISS Space Station data presented in a dashboard layout.
-- **Contact** the business to submit a project proposal.
+- **Contact** the site owners to submit comments and new feature requests.

 ### User Stories ###

-- As a **user**, I want to see a
+- As a **user**, I want to see a responsive navigation menu.
+- As a **user**, I can see a world map showing the current location of the ISS Space Station.
+- As a **user**, I can see the ISS Space Station location updating regularly.
+- As a **user**, I can see a dashboad of current ISS data:
+  - The ISS latitude and Longitude
+  - The ISS orbital altitude.
+  - The ISS orbital velocity.
+  - The number of astronaughts onboard and their nationality
+  - The time the ISS has been in Earth orbit.
+  - The ISS is in daylight or eclipsed
+  - The which timezone and country the ISS is currenty above
-- As a **user**, I can see a
+- As a **user**, I can see a switch to change the displayed units in metric or imperial
-- As a **user**, I can see a
+- As a **user**, I can see a button to change between light and dark display mode options.
-- As a **user**, I can see a
+- As a **user**, I can see a contact us form that emails the site owners after submission.

 ### Site Owner Goals ###

-- As a **site owner**, I want to create an **interactive website** allowing the user to easily understand the services available
+- As a **site owner**, I want to create an **interactive website** to present a clean, easy to understand display of information.
+- As a **site owner**, I want the **user** to be able to have the data automatically refreshed as regularly as possible.
-- As a **site owner**, I want the **user** to be able to
+- As a **site owner**, I want the **user** to be able to see errors displayed in a user friendly way.
-- As a **site owner**, I want the **user** to be able to
+- As a **site owner**, I want the **user** to be able to contact me via email with their contact details, comments and new feature requests.

 ---